TheFelixLive/Timer-V/README.md

 ### Attribution Requirements
 1. **Social Media Reviews:**
-   - If you share reviews, screenshots, videos, or posts about this project on social media, please include:
+   - If you share reviews, screenshots, videos, or posts about this project on social media what I would preshade, please include:
-     - the project name: **Timer‑V**
+     - the project name: **Timer V**
      - the official download link: `https://github.com/TheFelixLive/Timer-V`
      - the creator: **TheFelixLive**